The Joy Killer – Comparing Ourselves To Others....

 We all do it.
 We all see something someone else does or has and we compare ourselves to them.
 It’s a futile game we do and it sets us up to feel bad about ourselves.
 The best way to kill your joy is to compare yourself or your life to someone else.
 It will sap you of happiness, fun and fulfillment.
 It will take away your energy and make you a victim.
 It causes jealousy, bitterness and being ungrateful for the life that is yours.
 When we put ourselves in the energetic space of comparing what we don’t have to someone else, we aren’t being true to the magnificence of who we are.
 You cannot be grateful and compare yourself to someone else.
 Those two very different feelings cannot coexist.
 And I promise you if you live by comparing yourself to what others have to what you don’t have, you will get more of the same.
 Negative energy is insidious; it eats away at your joy, piece by piece.
 It will eventually do you in, if you don’t change it.

 I am not going to lie, I do it too.
 I am really committed to letting that go.
-If I believe in God as I say I do, I must trust that God created me exactly as I am supposed to be in all my brilliance and imperfections.
+If I believe in God or the Universe as I say I do, I must trust that I was created exactly as I am supposed to be in all my brilliance and imperfections.
 When I can really get that and feel it in my spirit, it is pure joy.
 There is no one else I need to be but myself, God wouldn’t have it any other way.